callmeonlyashu/design-patterns-with-python3/README.md

 Template method defined the skeleton of an algorithm in a method, deffering some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithms without changing the algorithm's structure.

+### Iterator Pattern

+Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

+## Composite Pattern

+Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+### State Pattern

+State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
+It appears as if the object changed its class.